Registration¶

 Registration Lifecycle¶

 The following diagram shows the full lifecycle from registration to expiration or unregistration.
-Understanding this lifecycle is important for integrators, because registered devices count toward your billing unless they are explicitly unregistered.
+Understanding this lifecycle is important for integrators, because registered devices hold a registration slot.
+For keys with a per-device usage limit, the server returns the slot automatically when the limit elapses; for keys without one, devices keep their slot until explicitly unregistered.

 flowchart TD